Google Classroom: Introductory Overview & FAQ

 A G Suite domain is the identifier after the ‘@’ symbol in the email address you use to access Google Classroom.

 If you’re unsure about whether your school district’s domain is a G Suite for Education domain, check with your IT or District Coordinator to confirm that you’re already signed up.
+To find your domain follow these three steps:

 Does it cost anything extra to use Learning.com curriculum through Google Classroom?